The Masked Singer (American TV series): Panelists and host

-The permanent panel consists of actor and comedian Ken Jeong, television personality Jenny McCarthy Wahlberg, recording artist Nicole Scherzinger, and singer-songwriter Robin Thicke.
+The permanent panel consists of actor and comedian Ken Jeong, television personality Jenny McCarthy Wahlberg, recording artist Nicole Scherzinger until season 10, and singer-songwriter Robin Thicke.
 A guest occasionally appears as a fifth panelist during an episode; Joel McHale has served as a guest panelist in almost every season, and previous seasons' winners have appeared.
 Nick Cannon hosts the show; his role was considered unclear in July 2020 after making anti-Semitic statements Fox said "inadvertently promoted hate".
 The network accepted Cannon's apology, and he pledged to donate his first paycheck from the fourth season to the Simon Wiesenthal Center after visiting with its officials.
 Niecy Nash acted as guest host for the first five episodes of the fifth season after Cannon tested positive for COVID-19.
 Recording artist Rita Ora, a panelist on the British version of the show, has substituted for Scherzinger since the eleventh season while Scherzinger appeared in the West End and Broadway revivals of Sunset Boulevard.